b2io/base2.io/_content/posts/2017-11-22-knitting-with-css-grid.md

 ### The Markup

 I used [Codepen](http://codepen.io), my favorite front-end sandbox and online developer community, for this particular project.
+[You can see (and fork!) the code here](https://codepen.io/csteinert/pen/aVBXjB/).
 I love how quickly I can spin up an environment in Codepen, especially when it comes to CSS preprocessors.
 In the case of this example, I set my preprocessor to SCSS.

 <p data-height="600" data-theme-id="dark" data-slug-hash="aVBXjB" data-default-tab="html,result" data-user="csteinert" data-embed-version="2" data-pen-title="Log Cabin Blanket Grid Layout" class="codepen">See the Pen <a href="https://codepen.io/csteinert/pen/aVBXjB/">Log Cabin Blanket Grid Layout</a> by Caitlin Steinert (<a href="https://codepen.io/csteinert">@csteinert</a>) on <a href="https://codepen.io">CodePen</a>.</p>
 <script async src="https://production-assets.codepen.io/assets/embed/ei.js"></script>